ShadoeWraith/chit-chat-bot/README.md

   - `node deply-commands.js` will grab the commands and make them useable. (if you ever add more commands be sure to run this)
   - `npm run dev` or `npm start` or `node .` to run the bot
 * Enjoy! :)

+* Extra Notes
+  - Recommended to run locally on a Raspberry Pi or your computer.